iiegn/academic-kickstart/content/authors/admin/_index.md

   icon_pack: ai
   link: https://github.com/iiegn/pub/raw/master/CV/CV_en.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "egon.stemle@eurac.edu"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 #user_groups: